 "We Alone Are Right"

-There are three factors that come into place here, adding up to a misplaced loyalty.
 First, leadership projects a "we alone are right" mentality, which permeates the system.
 Members must remain in the system if they want to be "safe," or to stay "on good terms" with God, or not be viewed as wrong or "backslidden."

 The second factor that brings about misplaced loyalty is the use of "scare tactics."
 We're already seen this in some of the paranoia described in the last section.
 Scare tactics are more serious.
 This is more than just the risk of being polluted by the world.